blueboxes/JS13K-2019/README.md

 After Tap/click on the hex grid to move the plane around.
 Tap on the flags to be reminded of the route.
 If you go off course and crash tap or click to try again.

 ## Tech
-This entry uses non transpiled ES6, Native dialogs, CSS3 animations and flexbox so will only work on the latest Chrome (desktop or mobile), Firefox or Edge browsers.
+This entry uses [kontra](https://straker.github.io/kontra/), [jk13K starter Pack](https://github.com/sz-piotr/js13k-webpack-starter),  non transpiled ES6, Native dialogs, CSS3 animations and flexbox so will only work on the latest Chrome (desktop or mobile) or Firefox browsers.

 ## Features
 * Story Mode